 Eindhoven is known for its many 3D printing concrete experiments.
 But do you know that a project of 3D printed concrete houses is planned in Eindhoven?
 This project will start to be 3D printed at the Eindhoven University, using concrete 3D printers, and move progressively to the construction site.
 The goal here is to allow the construction of delicate architectural designs while keeping in mind some sustainability aspects by avoiding material waste and CO2 emissions.

 As you can see there are plenty of benefits to using 3D printing in the construction industry and the companies using it already are very successful.
 3D technologies help to manage the whole production process, from the early stages of the project to produce it.
 Structures are being 3D printed at a fraction of the regular cost and time, they are much more eco-friendly thanks to almost zero material waste.

 But besides these incredible experiments pushing the boundaries of the technology, you can access some amazing technologies such as SLS to create your next architectural models and rethink the way you develop your mockups and construction projects.

-Innovations that Additive Manufacturing bring are available not only in the construction industry but you can also improve your production today, with us.
+Innovations that Additive Manufacturing brings are available not only in the construction industry but you can also improve your production today, with us.
 We offer you different 3D printing technologies, from plastic 3D printing to resin 3D printing and metal.
 Don’t wait for your competitors to do it, bring this cutting-edge technology to your business today.

 Get the latest 3D printing news delivered right to your inbox

-Subscribe to our weekly newsletter to hear about the latest 3D printing technologies, applications, materials, and software.
+Subscribe to our newsletter to hear about the latest 3D printing technologies, applications, materials, and software.